Patryk Czubak: Widzew Łódź

 Soon after, he re-joined Widzew's analysis department, initially working remotely.
 On 12 March 2024, Czubak became head of the department, and joined the senior team's coaching staff as an assistant.

 On 24 February 2025, Czubak took temporary charge of the team after the sacking of Daniel Myśliwiec.
 He led Widzew to one win, one draw and one loss before the arrival of Željko Sopić on 17 March.
 In June, Czubak extended his deal with Widzew until the end of the 2028–29 season.

 On 26 August 2025, following Sopić's departure, Czubak was appointed permanent manager.
 On 15 October, after just six games in charge, he was dismissed.
 He ended his second stint with a record of two league wins, three losses, and a cup win on penalties.

 Osijek (assistant)

 On 5 November 2025, Czubak joined Željko Sopić's staff at Croatian side Osijek as an assistant.

+Polonia Bytom

+On 5 January 2026, it was announced that Czubak would be the new coach of I liga club Polonia Bytom.
+He replaced Łukasz Tomczyk who moved to Raków Częstochowa.
+He departed the club less than three months into his tenure, with a winless record of two draws and four losses.

+Pogoń Szczecin (assistant)

+On 27 April 2026, Czubak was named Thomas Thomasberg's assistant at Ekstraklasa club Pogoń Szczecin.
+He remained at the club after Óscar García's appointment as head coach, and extended his contract until 2029 in August 2026.